apache/spark/UPDATING.md

 ### User model changes

-This patch changes the `User.superuser` field from a hardcoded boolean to a `Boolean()` database column. `User.superuser` will default to `False`, which means that this privilege will have to be granted manually to any users that may require it.
+This patch changes the `User.superuser` field from a hard-coded boolean to a `Boolean()` database column. `User.superuser` will default to `False`, which means that this privilege will have to be granted manually to any users that may require it.

 For example, open a Python shell and